department19/department19.github.io/README.md

 I have applied the same format to the current iteration for now, but currently looking into whether the use of `getBoundingClientRect` or looking into some of the sub properties of `intersectObserver` can be used to rectify this.

 ### Project card
+#### 0.2

+#### 0.1
-In my previous iteration of my portfolio, I used a tile that would expand, which would show the title and description of the project.
+In my previous iteration of my portfolio page, I used a tile that would expand, which would show the title and description of the project.
 The problem I had with this was the animations and transform transitions would conflict with the initial fade in animation I had in place blanketed on the website.
 For now I have pieced together a very simple card element as a place holder until I have a better idea of what I want it to be structure and look like.

 ### Scroll snapping